 Are you administering the Orange County estate or trust of a loved one that contains a minor beneficiary?
-If so, you must take extra measures when it comes to handling the inheritance of that minor.
+Make sure minors have guardians, you must take extra measures when it comes to handling the inheritance of that minor.
 Children are not eligible to inherit property outright under California law.
 A guardian may need to be appointed over the child.
 This guardian is not necessarily or automatically the parent of the child.

 How is a guardian appointed in Orange County?
 The following are four general steps to obtaining a guardianship over a minor: